kingdom-building-ministries/kbm-static-site/blog/_posts/2014-08-23-va-avec-la-force-que-tu-as.md

 Pray for those who attended this conference, as they return home after a week of intense discipleship.
 Pray that they would remain at the feet of Jesus.
 Pray that they would remember that Christ is in them.
 Pray for them to go with the strength they have... and watch God work.

-*Written by Staff member, Laura Bulgrien.*
+*Written by staff member, Laura Bulgrien.*